Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 An orthosis can temporarily relieve nerve compression pain

 Physiotherapy helps to stretch and strengthen the muscles in the affected area.
-This helps to relieve the pressure on the nerve in question.
+This helps to relieve pressure on the nerve in question.
 The physiotherapist will also recommend suitable exercises for the home environment.

 Braces and collars temporarily immobilise the problem area and facilitate its recovery.
 [12]